 You also need to wear protective clothing to keep your skin protected from the cold wind, rain or snow so always wear gloves, scarves and caps when you head out during winter.

-Because of the dry winter air, it's easier for water to evaporate from our bodies.
-For this reason, we must take extra effort in keeping it hydrated from the inside, out.
+Since it's easier for water to evaporate from our bodies, we must take extra effort in staying hydrated from the inside out.
 Although you might not feel as thirsty during winters, still make sure that you drink at least 8 cups of water daily to stay hydrated.

 Eating foods that have high water content also helps to hydrate your skin.
 Add fruits like oranges, kiwi, apple or cantaloupe to your diet.
-You can also eat more watery vegetable like tomatoes, carrots, zucchini, cucumbers and celery.
-Fatty fishes and flaxseed also help in keeping skin nourished since they contain omega-3 or omega-6 fatty acids and makes skin supple and moisturized.
+You should also eat more watery vegetables like tomatoes, carrots, zucchini, cucumbers and celery.
+Fatty fishes and flaxseed also help in keeping skin nourished since they contain omega-3 or omega-6 fatty acids and make skin supple and moisturized.